yeongsheng-tan/docker/ARCHITECTURE.md

 ## Open questions

-* How do we accomodate future extensions of the container configuration? (freeze/restore, auto
+* How do we accomodate future extensions of the container configuration? (freeze/restore)

+* If a container''s configuration is simply an entrypoint script, that means a) it can''t be statically analyzed, and b) a build script might need to generate an entrypoint script instead of a structured format like json.
+Is that ok?